PyCav/server/guide.md

 	apt-get -y install python-letsencrypt-apache
 	```

-	Now run the following command making sure to replace [domain] with the domain name that points to your server's ip address
+	Now run the following command making sure to replace [domain] with the domain name (in the format example.com) that points to your server's ip address

 	```bash
 	letsencrypt --apache -d [domain]